 Although each social media platform looks different in layout, keep your logo consistent, and your branding similar everywhere.
 This way, your customers can quickly identify your business and it’s a more professional way of representing your brand.
 It’s a good idea to have a light and dark version of your logo for the instances where the background differs.
 Consider having a strong accent color for your business and neutral tones to complement it.

 3. Get Viral

 When you offer content and information that is relevant to your consumers, they would feel inclined to pass along your marketing message.
 The impact of creating viral content is explosive in the world wide web and can put your business in the spotlight of many potential new customers and leads.
+Some businesses find that using social media tools similar to this SocialFollow followers app could be a useful way of reaching potential customers through platforms like Instagram and often try their best to produce content that could go viral.
 Viral marketing involves more crafted content than normal.
 When brainstorming for viral content, just remember that it has to be unique, inspiring, and driven with emotion in order to get people to repost it.
 In a statistic reported on KissMetrics, viral content can get 500-1000 times more of a reach than neutral content.